rafael-pinho/jubarte-oracledb/examples/2-execute-procedure/README.md

     BEGIN PACKAGE.PROCEDURE :OUTPARAMETER, :PARAMETER; END;
 ```

-Now we will constroy our call
+Now we will construct our call

 ```
     jubarte